 Dreamy Observation: Impermanence, Importance and Idealized Life in “A Step Away from Them”

 At first, “A Step Away from Them” seems to offer only a collection of snapshots of everyday happenings in NYC that Frank O’Hara saw on his way during his lunch break, with no particular importance placed on any particular event or image.
 However, it quickly becomes clear that what is really important is the very randomness and transience of each image.
-Everything is brimming with motion and life in O’Hara’s eyes, all the more so because of the recent deaths of three of his friend ather than being overpowered by grief, O’Hara instead gains a heightened awareness of every detail of his surroundings.
+Everything is brimming with motion and life in O’Hara’s eyes, all the more so because of the recent deaths of three of his friends.
+Rather than being overpowered by grief, O’Hara instead gains a heightened awareness of every detail of his surroundings.
 In his poem, “A Step Away from Them,” O’Hara shows the reader snatches of seemingly random objects, yet his rosy representation of city life displays his new appreciation for the equivalent importance and ephemerality of everyday things.

 O’Hara searches for the good in even unpleasant things, and finds interest and glamour in even the most ordinary interactions.
 The manual “laborers” seem mysteriously attractive with “dirty / glistening torsos,” even while they feed themselves “sandwiches / and Coca-Cola” (4-6), and the polluted smoky air of NYC is a “waterfall [that] pours lightly” (17).
 O’Hara also seems to reject the negative racial stereotypes of his time in his mention of both Puerto Ricans and “Negro[es]” (18).
 The “Negro stands in a doorway” complete with a “toothpick” (18-19) just like the stereotypical image of a African American male in the city, but his interaction with the girl is completely innocuous.
-Despite the taboo nature of any romantic interactions between black and white people at this time, and popular fears of AfricanAmerican men seducing white women, the girl clearly initiates the interaction, and he only smiles in response.
+Despite the taboo nature of any romantic interactions between black and white people at this time, and popular fears of African-American men seducing white women, the girl clearly initiates the interaction, and he only smiles in response.
 She is not simply any girl – she is blond, she is a chorus girl, and she is the very image of a pretty, independent white girl.
 However, the whole situation appears harmless enough in O’Hara’s eyes, and the only sign of tension is the man’s “agitating” (19).
 Similarly, although Puerto Rican immigration had just peaked a few years previously, instead of degrading them, O’Hara comments that their very presence makes the avenue “beautiful and warm” (35), despite the presumed uncomfortable heat of the day.
 In several places in the poem, O’Hara lends a certain romantic shine to his descriptions of New York City life.